mateuszcalderon/django-python-project/README.md

 ### 6. Install IDE
 There are dozens of IDEs available for download and you can choose the one you are most comfortable with.
 My project was developed using PyCharm and you can download it clicking [here](https://www.jetbrains.com/pycharm/).

+### 7. Install mysqlclient
+mysqlclient allows Python programs to connect to MySQL and MariaDB databases and perform CRUD (Create, Read, Update, Delete) operations.
+You can install mysqlclient using pip: ` pip install mysqlclient `

+### 8. Database Migration
+The ` python manage.py migrate ` command applies database migrations in a Django project, ensuring the database schema is up-to-date with the defined models.
+It creates, modifies, or deletes tables and columns based on migration files, keeping the database structure synchronized with your code.
+Just run it on your Command Prompt and your database will already be configured.

+### 9. Run Server
+The ` python manage.py runserver ` command starts Django's built-in development server, allowing you to run your project locally.
+Run it on your Command Prompt and you finally will be able to develop your Django project.

 ## Development Environment:
 This project was developed using the following tools and versions: